lilyball/Tomorrowland/README.md

 `PromiseInvalidationToken` also has a method `.requestCancelOnInvalidate(_:)` that can register any number of `Promise`s to be automatically requested to cancel (using `.requestCancel()`) the next time the token is invalidated.

+By default `PromiseInvalidationToken`s will invalidate themselves automatically when deinitialized.
+This is primarily useful in conjunction with
+`requestCancelOnInvalidate(_:)` as it allows you to automatically cancel your promises when object that owns the token deinits.
+This behavior can be disabled with an optional parameter to `init`.

 #### Automatic cancellation propagation

 Nearly all callback registration methods will automatically propagate cancellation requests from the child to the parent if the parent has no other observers.
 If all